DOI-USGS/linesink-maker/README.md

  <https://github.com/aleaf/SFRmaker/blob/master/pythonGIS_install_readme.md>

 ###to install LinesinkMaker:
 From this page, click either *Clone in Desktop* (if you have the GitHub desktop software installed), or *Download ZIP*.
-Once the files have downloaded, navigate to the LinesinkMaker (which should contain **setup.py**) and run:
+Once the files have downloaded, navigate to the LinesinkMaker folder (which should contain **setup.py**) and run:

 ```
 $ python setup.py install